nlazzari/dr-search/README.md

  $ node jobs/scrapeDoctorDataCLI.js 0
  ```

- This will scrape all doctors accepting new patients in Vancouver, their reviews, and contact info and append the JSON data to a text file found here:
+ This will scrape all doctors accepting new patients in Vancouver, their contact info, and reviews on RateMDs, and append the JSON data to a file found here:

  ```
- ./data/doctorData.txt
+ ./data/doctorData.dat
  ```

- This allows you to drill through the list of cities quickly by repeating your terminal commands, changing only the city index each time, and the scraper will keep appending new data to the data file.
+ This allows you to drill through the list of cities to query very quickly by repeating your terminal commands, changing only the city index argument each time, and the scraper will keep appending new data to the end of the data file.

  ### Helper Scripts
 If you wish to only scrape specific cities, you can easily find their indices by running a helper script that prints a table of all cities and their indices: